Characters: Avatar: The Last Airbender: The Fire Nation

 - What Happened to the Mouse?: They had a scene storyboarded for her return in the finale, but it got cut due to Mike and Bryan feeling such a brief scene would be unsatisfactory.
 This question is finally answered in "The Search".

 - Yamato Nadeshiko: She is a demure and gentle mother in an Asian-ish setting who helped Ozai murder her father-in-law to save her son.
+"The Search" reveals that she wasn't really this when she was younger, though.
+She was actually rather tomboyish.

 - You Can't Go Home Again: Unfortunately, it goes both ways.